jawadkhanpk/Encapsulation-in-Java/README.md

-Encapsulation focus on Private Data
-Encapsulation allows the programmer to hide and restrict access to data.
+Encapsulation focus on Private Data, Encapsulation allows the programmer to hide and restrict access to data.

 To achieve encapsulation:
 * Declare the variables with the private access modifier